Back Up & Restore

 Move to a new Mac

-- On the old Mac: Export Settings.
+- Old Mac: Export Settings.

-- Copy the file over (AirDrop, iCloud Drive, a USB stick, anything).
+- Copy the file over.
+AirDrop, iCloud Drive, a USB stick, anything.

 Good to know